Choose another writer in this calendar:

 The patriotic 'Charge of the Light Brigade' was first published in The Examiner, on December 9, 1954 and included Maud (1855).
 Although at first Maud was found obscure or morbid by critics ranging from George Eliot to Gladstone, 'The Charge of the Light Brigade' became one of Tennyson's best known works.
 Later the poem also inspired Michael Curtiz's film from 1936, starring Errol Flynn.
 Historically the fight during the Crimean war brough to light the incompetent organization of the English army.
 However, the stupid mistake described in work honored the soldier's courage and heroic action.

 During his later years Tennyson produced some of his best verse.
 Enoch Arden (1864) was based on a true story of a sailor, thought to be drowned at sea but who returned home after several years obly to find that his wife had remarried.
 In the poem Enoch Arden, Philip Ray and Annie Lee grow up together.
 Enoch wins her hand.
 He sails abroad and is shipwrecked for 10 years on a deserted island.
 Meanwhile Annie has been reduced to poverty.
 Philip asks her to marry him.
 Enoch returns and witnesses their happiness, but hides that he is alive and sacrifices his happiness for theirs.
 An Enoch Arden has come to mean a person who truly loves someone better than himself.
 The poem ends simply with the lines, "So past the strong heoic soul away. / And when they buried him, the little port / Had seldom seen a costlier funeral."
-Idylls of the King (1859-1885) dealt with the Arthurian legeds, which had fascinated Tennyson since his youth, and The Ancient Sage (1885) and Akbar's Dream (1892) testified the poet's faith in the redemption offered by love.
+Idylls of the King (1859-1885) dealt with the Arthurian legeds, and The Ancient Sage (1885) and Akbar's Dream (1892) testified the poet's faith in the redemption offered by love.
 Despite Tennyson pessimism about the human condition, he believed in God.